apache/storm-site/_posts/2014-05-27-round1-results.md

 {{ page.title }}
 ================

 Round one of the Apache Storm logo contest is now complete and was a great success.
-We received votes from 7 PPMC members as well as 46 votes from the greater Storm community.
+We received votes from 7 PPMC members as well as 46 votes from the greater Apache Storm community.

 We would like to extend a very special thanks to all those who took the time and effort to create and submit a logo proposal.
 We would also like to thank everyone who voted.

 ## Results ##
-The Storm PPMC and community votes were closely aligned, with the community vote resolving a PPMC tie for the 3rd finalist as shown in the result table below.
+The Apache Storm PPMC and community votes were closely aligned, with the community vote resolving a PPMC tie for the 3rd finalist as shown in the result table below.

 The three finalists entering the final round are: